VimalaMoger/JS_jQuery_React_FEUI/README.md

 `$(document).ready(function(){`

-  * Using key html tags to modify the contents within the document page, animation, X and Y coordinates
+  * Using key html tags to modify the contents within the document page, writing code for animation, X and Y coordinates
 >
 ## Contents
 #### Libraries